markjprice/cs11dotnet7/docs/errata/improvements.md

 In the next edition, I will add a warning, as shown in the following note:

 > **Warning!** *Razor Pages* are different from *Razor Views* (used in ASP.NET Core MVC) but they share the same file extension `.cshtml`.
 When creating a *Razor View*, do NOT use the `@page` directive!

+# Page 586 - Creating a Razor class library, Page 587 - Implementing a partial view to show a single employee

+In these sections you create two files named `Employees.cshtml` and `_Employee.cshtml`.
+To make it clearer how they are related, what they do, and what their names mean, in the next edition, I will tell the reader to create the partial view that shows a single employee first and keep its name as `_Employee.cshtml`.
+Then I will tell the reader to create the Razor Page that uses that partial view but name it `EmployeesList.cshtml`.

 # Page 601 - Setting up an ASP.NET Core MVC website